-'''

 C.Encode.base64

-(method) Encode.base64(val: any, trimTrailEq?: boolean): string

-Returns a base64 representation of the given string or Buffer.
+(method) Encode.base64(val: any, trimTrailEq?: boolean): string Returns a base64 representation of the given string or Buffer.

-'''

-'''

-@param - val - value to base64-encode.

-@param - trimTrailEq - whether to trim any trailing = .

-C.Encode.gzip

-(method) Encode.gzip(value: string, encoding?: string): any

-Gzip, and optionally base64-encode, the supplied value.

-@param - value - the value to gzip.

-@param - encoding - encoding of value, for example: 'base64', 'hex',

-'utf-8', 'binary', 'none'.
-Default is 'base64'.lf 'none' is specified,

-data will be returned as a Buffer.

-C.Encode.hex

-'''

-(method) Encode.hex(val: string | number): string Rounds the number to an integer and returns its hex representation (lowercase).
-If a string is provided, it will be parsed into a number or NaN . @param - val - value to convert to hex.
+''' @param - val - value to base64-encode. @param - trimTrailEq - whether to trim any trailing = .
+C.Encode.gzip (method) Encode.gzip(value: string, encoding?: string): any Gzip, and optionally base64-encode, the supplied value. @param - value - the value to gzip. @param - encoding - encoding of value, for example: 'base64', 'hex', 'utf-8', 'binary', 'none'.
+Defaultis 'base64'.
+See full list of values here.
+If 'none' is specified, data will be returned as a Buffer.
+C.Encode.hex (method) Encode.hex(val: string | number): string Rounds the number to an integer and returns its hex representation (lowercase).
+If a string is provided, it will be parsed into a number or NaN. @param - val - value to convert to hex.
+C.Encode.uri (method) Encode.uri(val: string): string Returns the URI-encoded representation of the given string. @param - val - value to uri encode. '''

-'''

-C.Encode.uri

-(method) Encode.uri(val: string): string

-Returns the URI-encoded representation of the given string.

-@param - val - value to uri encode.

-'''